-The LTS&M Plan provides guidance for groundwater monitoring and inspection activities at the site (DOE 2016b).
-These activities include working with local agencies and frequent monitoring of public websites to maintain the institutional controls and ensure protectiveness of the site (Section 3.1).
-The field activities, which were conducted on January 28, 2020, included a site inspection (Section 3.1), downloading data from pressure transducers (Section 3.2), measuring depth-to-groundwater (Section 3.2), and collecting groundwater samples (Section 3.3).
-The Sampling and Analysis Plan for U.S. Department of Energy Office of Legacy Management Sites (LMS/PRO/S04351) provides the procedures used to guide the quality assurance/quality control of the annual sampling and monitoring program.
+The LTS&M Plan outlines the groundwater monitoring and inspection activities at the site (DOE 2016b).
+These activities include working with local agencies and frequent monitoring of public websites to maintain ICs and ensure protectiveness of the site (Section 3.1).
+The field activities, which were conducted on February 8, 2022, included inspecting the site (Section 3.1), measuring depth-to-groundwater and downloading data from pressure transducers (Section 3.2), and collecting groundwater samples (Section 3.3).
+The Sampling and Analysis Plan for U.S. Department of Energy Office of Legacy Management Sites (LMS/PRO/S04351) outlines procedures used to guide the quality assurance/quality control of the annual sampling and monitoring program.
 These procedures incorporate standards and guidance from EPA, DOE, and ASTM International.
 The site inspection and monitoring results are summarized in the following sections.